-Toby, Year 12 STEAM Scholar, Investment banking
+Toby, Year 13 STEAM Scholar, Investment banking

 When looking for options for Sixth Form I came across Holmer Green Senior School's STEAM scholarships.
-Although I came across this pathway very late in the year they gave me a chance to prove myself with an interview only a few days before school started.
 I decided to apply for the scholarship as one of the options was investment banking, with this I could gain experience and develop skills that will put me in a great position to get into a good university and follow an exciting and extremely competitive career path.

-Being just a few months into my first school year at HGSS, I have already been provided with textbooks and resources for all my subjects-including online courses and revision guides.
-This scholarship also allows me to go onto courses that are funded by the school, such as an investment banking course at UCL, and get to meet professionals and individuals that are pursuing this career, which has allowed me to gain skills and valuable information on what I need to do and how I can get into the investment banking and finance industry.
+Within a few weeks, I was provided with textbooks and resources for all my subjects-including online courses and revision guides.
+This scholarship also allowed me to attend a course at UCL and meet professionals pursuing a career in investment banking.
+This allowed me to gain skills and valuable information on what I need to do and how I can get into the investment banking and finance industry.
+The internship included a breakdown of all the different areas within investment banking, such as mergers and acquisitions, sales and trading.
+We were invited to join an activity that simulated a day in the life of a trader, in which we were told to download an app and were challenged to make profit on a stocks and shares trading simulation.

 Currently I am studying Maths, Economics and Sport, in the hope that the skills and qualifications gained from these will help me achieve my goal.
 The main reason I would like to go into the sector of finance is because it is fast paced and allows you to work with large well-known companies and skilled individuals.
-I am sure that the resources and education that this scholarship provides will provide me with a great boost and allow me to stand out from others in my career in the corporate world as an investment banker.
+I am sure that the resources and education that this scholarship provides will provide me with a great boost and allow me to stand out from others.